TANYA'S

 Symptoms of anaemia include weakness, loss of appetite, heavy breathing, feeling cold, eating litter or licking cement.

 It is essential to treat anaemia.
-Cats with a PCV or HCT below 20% have severe anaemia, and you have to treat it quickly, because untreated severe anaemia can be life threatening.
-Cats who are severely anaemic may appear very ill (though some of them adapt to the anaemia if it happens gradually and cope quite well), but you should see a dramatic difference once the anaemia is under control.
-Treatments include iron or vitamin B supplements for milder cases, or the use of a synthetic hormone replacement (trade names are Epogen, Procrit or Eprex) for more serious cases.
+Cats with a PCV or HCT below 20% have severe anaemia, and you have to treat it quickly, because untreated severe anaemia can be life-threatening.
+Cats who are severely anaemic may appear very ill (though some of them adapt to the anaemia if it happens gradually, and cope quite well), but you should see a dramatic difference once the anaemia is under control.
+Treatments include iron or vitamin B supplements for milder cases, or the use of a synthetic hormone replacement known as ESAs (trade names are Aranesp, Epogen, Procrit, Eprex or NeoReocormon) for more serious cases.

 You can read about anaemia in more detail on the Anaemia page.